 As a houseplant, situate Jerusalem cherry plants in full sun, if possible, although they will tolerate moderate light.
 These plants are known to drop their foliage and flowers if they get too warm (above 72 degrees F.), so watch those temps and mist the foliage often.

-To ensure fruit set if you are growing the plant indoors (no pollinators, such as bees!), shake the plant gently while in flower to distribute the pollen.
+To ensure fruit set if you are growing the plant indoors (where there are no pollinators, such as bees!), shake the plant gently while in flower to distribute the pollen.
 Once the fruit is well set, reduce the fertilization schedule and take care not to over-water.

 In areas of frost, you will need to dig the plant up every year, repot and grow indoors until it warms outside and it can be moved again.